 The driver of the Ford F-350 pickup truck, without regard or concern for the cyclist who had just been struck by the trailer he was pulling, chose to make a sudden right turn onto Mission Street, leaving the scene of the accident.
-A witness who had observed the accident, ran up to the driver of the truck and told him he just struck and run over a cyclist.
+A witness who had observed the hit and run accident, ran up to the driver of the truck and told him he just struck and run over a cyclist.
 The driver and his passenger immediately denied liability, and continued to drive away.

 When confronted by the police, the driver stated he did not hit anyone, and that no one had come up to his window to inform him of the accident.
 The driver informed police that he was driving a company truck, and was on his way to the job site where he was to complete work on that day.
 The police subsequently determined that the driver was operating the vehicle without a valid California Drivers License in violation of the California Vehicle Code, and cited him at the scene.

 The cyclist was transported by ambulance to San Francisco General Hospital where he was diagnosed with pelvic and lumbar fractures, and left knee and left hip superficial abrasions.